SumoLogic/sumologic-documentation/docs/dashboards-new/faq.md

 id: faq
 title: Dashboard (New) FAQ
 sidebar_label: FAQ
+description: Find answers to frequently asked questions about our new Dashboards.
 ---

 ## How do I convert a Classic Dashboard to the new dashboard framework?